VladZg/Mandelbrot_Optimization/Readme.md

 |abs speed increase |**5.7** |5.7 |9.8 |34.5 |34.0     |32.3     |
 |rel speed increase |**1.7** |1.7 |1.5 |~1.0 |~1.0     |~1.0     |

-In the table programm speed is given in fps (1/sec).
+In the table programm speed is given in ``fps = 1/sec``.

 To compare SIMD-instructions with each other and evaluate an impact of optimization flags I calculated 2 differernt сoefficients of speed increase:
-- abs_speed_increase = instruction_working_time/no_instruction_working_time, where time periods are taken from the perfomances with the same flags set
+- ``abs_speed_increase = instruction_fps / no_instruction_fps``, where time periods are taken from the perfomances with the same flags set
-- rel_speed_increase = instruction_working_time/prev_instruction_working_time, where time periods are also taken from the perfomances with the same flags set
+- ``rel_speed_increase = instruction_fps / prev_instruction_fps``, where time periods are also taken from the perfomances with the same flags set

-The absolute coefficient factor are used to compare a program with and without an AVX or SSE instruction.
+The absolute coefficient are used to compare a perfomence of program with and without an AVX or SSE instruction.
 The relative coefficient are used to compare SSE, AVX2 and AVX512 instructions with each other.

-``speed_increase = (optimization_time / no_optimization_time)`` ,
+The impact of the optimisation flags can be seen directly from the resulting table.

-where times are taken with the same set of flags
+To evaluate maximum speed up of the algorithm achieved in this work I use the following coefficient:

-Max speedup is **147,0/9.1 = 16.2**
+``max_speed_increase = (max_fps / no_optimizations_fps)``

-## Conclusion
+## Conclusions
 Thus, optimizing Mandelbrot set drawing algorithm by using AVX2 instructions, a speedup of **27.6/4.6 = 6.0** times was achieved

 ## Colourful examples